MoiseMoussetafa/B3_robotics_initiation/README.md

-# KINEATICS Program
+# KINEMATICS Program

-Kinematics.py
+kinematics.py
 - Direct Kinematics : with tests angles of Theta1, Theta2, Theta3 and obtain positions X, Y, Z of P3
 - Inverse Kinematics : with tests positions of P3, obtain Theta1, Theta2, Theta3

-Ondemand_Kinematics.py permits to obtain ouputs with custom inputs, in DK or IK.
+ondemand_kinematics.py permits to obtain ouputs with custom inputs, in DK or IK.